jgkramer/jgkramer.github.io/_drafts/post5_storage.md

 ## Individual Scenarios

-I'll begin by looking at individual home data for my residence in the Las Vegas, Nevada area.
-To keep things simple, I only look at a single month (August 2021), to keep electricity usage relatively consistent.
-Things get harder across an entire year when usage between seasons experience much larger swings.
+I'll warm up by looking at data for my own home in the Las Vegas area.
+To keep things simple, I only look at a single month (August 2021).
+This avoids the larger swings of demand between seasons.

 ### Demand Variability: Storage to Replace Super-Peak Grid Usage